renanmgs/CharacterCraft_5.5e_Public/README.md

 Character Craft 5.5e is a multiplatform comprehensive character sheet app for D&D 2024, built using the Free Rules 2024 under the OGL.
 The app allows players to create, manage, and update their D&D characters digitally.

-Avaliable for Android and Windows initially.
-Expected for Apple Devices, sometime in the future (just need my license and a MAC lol).
+Avaliable for Android, Windows, Ios and MacOS

 ## Features